Manage In-Database Connections

 5. Select Password Encryption and then select an encryption option:

 - Hide: Hide the password with minimal encryption.
 If you plan to schedule this workflow to run on any machine other than your computer, select Hide.
-See Schedule Workflows.
+Visit Schedule Workflows for more information.

 - Encrypt for Machine: Any user on the computer can fully run the workflow.